Jativax/sq-qb-integration/README.md

 ## Prerequisites

-- Node.js 18+
+- Node.js 18.20+ (specifically tested with 18.20-alpine3.19 in Docker)
-- pnpm (will be installed via npx if not available)
+- pnpm 8.6.12+ (will be installed via npx if not available)
-- Docker and Docker Compose (for development services)
+- Docker and Docker Compose V2 (for development services and E2E testing)
+- BuildKit support recommended for optimized Docker builds

 ## Quick Start